Lenovo thinkpad l480 core i5 8th gen 8gb256gb ssd

 Webcam

-The ThinkPad L480's 720p camera isn't very good.
+The ThinkPad L480's 720p camera isn't perfect.
 The relatively faint, yellow lighting from the ceiling made the selfies I shot in the workplace appear blown out at the top.
-Fortunately, the webcam preserved every other hue, including the striking contrast between the reds and blues of my plaid, button-down shirt.
+Fortunately, the webcam preserved every other hue, including the striking contrast between the reds and blues of my plaid button-down shirt.
 My hair appeared to be a low-resolution watercolor collage in my test photographs due to a lack of detail.
 Even so, the camera is adequate for most Skype calls.

 Heat

-The laptop reached 102 degrees Fahrenheit on its underbelly during our heat test, which involves playing a full-screen HD film for 15 minutes.
+During our heat test, the laptop reached 102 degrees Fahrenheit on its underbelly, which involved playing a full-screen HD film for 15 minutes.
 This is several degrees over our 95-degree comfort threshold.
 With temperatures of 91 degrees on the keyboard and 82 degrees on the touchpad, respectively, they fell within the permitted limit.
-However, the space directly to the right of the touchpad is somewhat warm all the time.
-Although it won't be assessed in our test, this area will make your right palm feel a little heated, so take care.
+However, the space directly to the touchpad's right is always somewhat warm.
+Although our test won't assess it, this area will make your right palm slightly heated, so take care.

 Software And Warranty

 The ThinkPad L480 features some bloatware because it is a business notebook, but not much.
-With Windows 10, Microsoft bundled a ton of pointless apps, such as Bubble Witch 3 Saga, Candy Crush Soda Saga, and March of Empires.
+With Windows 10, Microsoft bundled many pointless apps, such as Bubble Witch 3 Saga, Candy Crush Soda Saga, and March of Empires.

-Lenovo, on the other hand, used a rather light hand, merely incorporating their Vantage software, a helpful tool for customizing your ThinkPad experience.
-(It enables you to play with screen settings, camera settings, and the majority of other things you would wish to fiddle with.)
-There is no additional Lenovo bloatware included with the L480 besides that one useful app.
+On the other hand, Lenovo used a relatively light hand, merely incorporating their Vantage software, a helpful tool for customizing your ThinkPad experience.
+(It lets you play with screen settings, camera settings, and most other things you wish to fiddle with.)
+There is no additional Lenovo bloatware included with the L480 besides that helpful app.
 The warranty offered by Lenovo is a one-year depot repair service.
 Check out Lenovo's performance in our Best and Worst Brands list and Tech Support Showdown.

 Configurations